 Featuring an understated but powerful performance from Christian Bale, as well as Heath Ledger’s career-defining Joker, the film boasts some of the superhero genre’s best acting.
 When combined with Nolan’s impeccable grasp of the technical aspects of filmmaking, Wally Pfister’s immaculate cinematography, and Hans Zimmer’s iconic score, you have the makings of something extraordinary.

-Jaws, the film that invented the modern-day blockbuster, put Stephen Spielberg on the map, and made an entire generation scared of the ocean.
+Jaws, the film that invented the modern-day blockbuster, put Steven Spielberg on the map and made an entire generation scared of the ocean.
 You know the story by now, a person-eating shark terrorises a summer resort town forcing the sheriff, his marine biologist mate, and the local shark hunter (who knew that was a job?) to track it down before it eats everyone who dares stick a toe in the sea.
 This is far more than a monster movie, though.

 Indiana Jones, the Nazi-punching archaeologist with a wry smile and a heart of gold, had to have a place on this list.
 The only question was which of his films we would include.